a-oleynik/dw-test-rekrut/Work description.md

 27. Add Session model for api request session.
 28. Fix checkMaxValueForIntegerColumn to send correct request.
 29. Implement response parsing for checkMaxValueForIntegerColumn test.
+30. Added skeleton of test classes, methods and utils to test with XLSX export.